mulab-mir/song-describer-dataset/README.md

 https://github.com/mulab-mir/song-describer-dataset/assets/13520622/347133af-dac0-4d40-92b6-c2fae6742927

 *"A retro-futurist drum machine groove drenched in bubbly synthetic sound effects and a hint of an acid bassline."*

+*"Elegant and sophisticated Latin jazz piece with a Cuban base and a whispered melodic female voice."*

+*"Calm sitar and Indian tabla with dramatic synthetic strings background."*

 </div>